vegaprotocol/documentation/docs/api/building-blocks.md

 | See a paginated list of parties | [List parties](../api/rest/data-v2/trading-data-service-list-parties.api.mdx) |  `GET /api/v2/parties` |

 ## Assets
-Assets used on Vega (to start) are all ERC-20 tokens, and thus originate on the Ethereum chain, not the Vega chain.
-Inter-chain asset interactions between Vega and Ethereum are facilitated through the [Ethereum bridges](#ethereum-bridges).
+Assets used on Vega originate on external chains, not the Vega chain.

+Inter-chain asset interactions can be:
+ - Between Vega and Ethereum, and facilitated through the Ethereum bridge.
+ - Between Vega and other chains, faciliated through the Arbitrum bridge.

-Assets can only be added to the network to be used as collateral through a successful governance proposal and enactment, and a follow-on update to the asset bridge.
+Assets can only be added to the network to be used as collateral through a successful governance proposal and enactment, and a follow-on update to the relevant [asset bridge](./using-the-apis.md#asset-bridges).

 | Description | Documentation | Call |
 | ----------- | ----------- | ----------- |